theseanything/civilservicelgbt.github.io/_events/20190910-manchester-social.md

 This event is your chance to meet other LGBT+ civil servants from across government.
 Anyone can attend, so long as you work for a Civil Service organisation.
 It's usually free to attend.

-Our Manchester socials are on the second Thursday of each month.
+Our Manchester socials are on the second Tuesday of each month.

 Please contact [Matthew Walker](mailto:MATTHEW.WALKER1@DWP.GSI.GOV.UK)  if you need more information.